mbaeuerle/Briss-2.0/README.md

 ## Build instructions

+### Prerequisites
+Make sure you have JDK 8 installed as currently only this JDK version is supported.

+### Build
 To build, run the following command:

 ```
 ./gradlew distZip
 ```

-You can find the built version in build/distributions
+You can find the built version in `build/distributions`

 # Briss 0.9 Notes